10/31/2024

 Chris Colloy

 A lot of them are going to go into 2025.
 We're going to maximize production in Q4 for Marlin in particular.
 We're building more Marlins right now than we've ever built.
-The team down in Maine and North Carolina is doing a great job.
-Maximizing production, but making sure we don't sacrifice quality.
-So I suspect that the backlog numbers will continue into at least Q1 and Q2.
+The team down in Maine and North Carolina is doing a great job maximizing production but making sure we don't sacrifice quality.
+So I suspect the backlog numbers will continue into at least Q1 and Q2.
+Okay.

 speaker

-Okay.
-And then as we look at gross profit margin during the quarter, that being down, was that really a function of kind of mix and pricing of items that were shipped during the quarter?
+And then as we look at gross profit margin during the quarter, you know, that being down, was that really a function of kind of mix and pricing of items that were shipped during the quarter?

 speaker